19 Tricks for Ordering a Healthier Pizza for Weight Loss

 The savory melt-in-your-mouth cheese; the sweet sauce; the fluffy yet crispy crust.
 When joined together on a pizza pan, the combination of flavors and textures is one that few of us can say "no" to.
-In fact, in an Eat This, Not That! survey of more than 10,000 readers, approximately 40 percent of respondents said that of all the guilty food pleasures on the planet, pizza is the one thing they could never, ever give up.
-Which we can't say was all too shocking to learn.
-Every day about 40 million people across America sit down to enjoy a slice.
+In fact, every day about 40 million people across America sit down to enjoy a slice.
 And while there are tons of reasons why our nation has such a high obesity rate, we can't help but wonder how large of a role all that pepperoni and cheese-stuffed crust are playing.

 But, of course, there are two sides to every coin.
-Just as you can easily walk into a Dominos and order a large "Meatzza" (which clocks in at 370 calories, 17 grams of fat per slice, by the way), you can get a better-for-you 'za for a fraction of the calories.
-And according to the USDA, when your pizza contains the right mix of food groups, a pie can provide you with 37 percent of your bone-building calcium, 30 percent of the day's fiber, 35 percent of the day's protein, and over 50 percent of your recommended intake of lycopene (a cancer-attacking antioxidant found in tomatoes).
+Just as you can easily walk into a Domino's and order a large pie that is loaded up with way too many toppings, you can get a better-for-you 'za for a fraction of the calories.
 The tricky part is identifying a pie that falls within these parameters.
 But that's where we come in!

-With help from Chef Pasquale Cozzolino, author of the forthcoming book The Pizza Diet, Eat This, Not That! sliced into the nutrition information for each component of your favorite Italian-inspired treat to discover the best—and easiest—ways to cut calories, fat, and carbs without sacrificing that addictive right out of the oven flavor.
-(Frozen pies more your thing?
-Don't miss our report The 25 Best and Worst Frozen Pizzas).
-Read on to get in the know!
+With help from Chef Pasquale Cozzolino, author of The Pizza Diet, we sliced into the nutrition information for each component of your favorite Italian-inspired treat to discover the best—and easiest—ways to cut calories, fat, and carbs without sacrificing that addictive right out of the oven flavor.
+And while you're making better choices, here are the 21 Best Healthy Cooking Hacks of All Time.

 Order Thin Crust